AI-generated

 • "It is therefore immaterial that the loss occasioned to private respondent was due to a fortuitous event, since it was petitioner’s negligence in not insuring against the risk which was the proximate cause of the loss."

-• "It is now settled that the reasons or grounds for an award of attorney's fees must be set forth in the decision of the court.
-They cannot be left to inference."
+• "It is now settled that the reasons or grounds for an award of attorney’s fees must be set forth in the decision of the court.
+They cannot be left to inference as the appellate court held in this case."

 Precedents Cited

 • F.F.
 Cruz and Co., Inc. v.
-Court of Appeals (164 SCRA 731) — Cited as precedent for the doctrine that violation of a statutory duty (firewall ordinance) constitutes negligence per se when the injury intended to be prevented by the ordinance occurs.
+Court of Appeals, 164 SCRA 731 (1988) — Controlling precedent establishing that violation of a statutory duty (firewall ordinance) is negligence per se, and where the injury is the one the ordinance sought to prevent, the violation is the proximate cause.

 • Fabre v.
-Court of Appeals (G.R.
-No. 111127, July 26, 1996) — Cited to establish that the existence of a contract does not bar a finding of negligence under quasi-delict principles; a negligent act may produce a quasi-delictual obligation independent of contractual liability.
+Court of Appeals, G.R.
+No. 111127, July 26, 1996 — Cited to support that the existence of a contract does not bar a finding of negligence under quasi-delict principles.

 • Solid Homes, Inc. v.
-Court of Appeals (235 SCRA 299), Stronghold Insurance Company, Inc. v.
-Court of Appeals (173 SCRA 619), and Mirasol v.
-De la Cruz (84 SCRA 337) — Cited for the rule that grounds for attorney's fees must be expressly stated in the decision and cannot be inferred.
+Court of Appeals, 235 SCRA 299 (1994) and Stronghold Insurance Company, Inc. v.
+Court of Appeals, 173 SCRA 619 (1989) — Cited for the procedural rule that grounds for attorney’s fees must be explicitly stated in the decision and cannot be inferred.

 Provisions

-• Presidential Decree No. 1572, Section 1 — Requires service and repair enterprises for motor vehicles to register with the Department of Trade and Industry; basis for statutory duty.
+• P.D.
+No. 1572, § 1 — Requires service and repair enterprises for motor vehicles to register with the Department of Trade and Industry; cited as the statutory basis imposing the duty to protect customer property

-• Ministry Order No. 32, Rule III, Sections 1 and 8 — Implementing rules of P.D.
-No. 1572 requiring insurance coverage for fire, theft, and other risks as a condition for accreditation.
+• Ministry Order No. 32, Rule III, §§ 1 & 8 — Implementing rules requiring insurance coverage for fire, theft, pilferage, and loss as a prerequisite for accreditation; § 8 specifically mandates coverage for vehicles stored for repair/service